corex/kanboard-crproject/README.md

 Settings can be found under application settings.

 ## Installation
-You have the choice between 3 methods:
+You have the choice of following methods:

-### Install via composer (recommended)
-Execute "composer require corex/kanboard-crproject" in kanboard-path.

 ### Download
 Download the zip file and decompress everything under the directory `plugins/CRProject`.